705-748-1011 ext 7084

 After completing a post-graduate teaching qualification he went on to teach Biology and Science to grades 7-13 at a public (i.e.state) school in Wiltshire, England.
 During this time he developed an interest in bat ecology and conservation that continues to this day.

 After several years school teaching, Paul moved to the Institute of Education at the University of Warwick in Coventry, UK.
 Here he taught classes in biology, science education and core educational studies.
 He also supervised the work of Masters and Ph.D. students, championed the introduction of an Environmental Studies 2+2 degree program for non-traditional students and taught several adult education classes.

-At Trent he has taught classes in I/S Biology curriculum, P/J Science and Social Studies, I/S Creating a Positive Learning Environment and I/S Practicum.
+At Trent he has taught classes in STEAM, I/S Biology curriculum, Indigenous and Environmental and Sustainability Education, P/J Science and Social Studies, I/S Creating a Positive Learning Environment and I/S Practicum.
 In 2011 he co-developed an Eco-Mentor Program for teacher candidates in collaboration with colleagues from Camp Kawartha.
 This extra-curricular program has sparked interest around Ontario and several other universities have been inspired to introduce their own versions.

-Paul has also been involved in the DEEPER project which aims to stimulate the development of environmental education within initial teacher education programs.

 Paul is a co-chair Environmental and Sustainability Education in Teacher Education a national organization associated with the Canadian Network for Environmental Education and Communication (“EECOM”).

 Paul Elliott’s academic interests are wide-ranging.
 He has published work on topics as diverse as sustainability education, insect ecology, bat conservation, biodiversity education, scientific literacy and the influence of the environment in which science is taught.
 He has undertaken projects in Bulgaria, Estonia, Germany and Poland.